jbx-protocol/juice-docs-v1/protocol/specifications/contracts/jbfundingcyclestore/read/currentof.md

     * [`_getStructFor`](\_getstructfor.md)
     * [`_isApproved`](\_isapproved.md)
 5. If there's not a candidate funding cycle configuration, get a reference the latest stored funding cycle for the project.
-If it is not recurring, there cant be a current cycle.
 If it's not approved or if it hasn't yet started, get a reference to the cycle it's based on.
 A current funding cycle will be one derived from this reference.

     ```solidity
     else {